 Carolyn is passionate about her day job, contemporary photography, art, designs in nature and the material world, cultures, and most of all, her two children.

-Carolyn Russo is a recent recipient of the 9th Julia Margaret Cameron Award for Women Photographers and the 2016 Tokyo International Photography Awards.
+Carolyn Russo is a recent recipient of the 9th Julia Margaret Cameron Award for Women Photographers.
 She is a photographer and museum specialist for the Smithsonian National Air and Space Museum in Washington, D.C.
 As a photographer Russo develops photography books and exhibitions.
 For her most recent book and exhibition Art of the Airport Tower, she traveled to twenty-two countries to explore and photograph over 85 contemporary and historical air traffic control towers.
 Her photographs bring a heightened awareness to the simple beauty of these architectural structures, the technological changes, and a call for their preservation.
-As a museum specialist Carolyn acquires art for the museum’s art collection and curates art exhibitions.
-She is also the curator of the museum’s trophy collection and poster collection.
+As a museum specialist Carolyn co-curates the art collection acquiring art and curating art exhibitions for the museum.
+She is also the curator of the museum’s trophy collection.

 She is the author of four books: Art of the Airport Tower (Smithsonian Books, 2015), In Plane View: Abstractions of Flight (powerHouse Books, 2007), Artifacts of Flight (Harry N. Abrams, 2003), and Women and Flight: Portraits of Contemporary Women Pilots (Bulfinch Press, 1997).
 Her photographs have been widely exhibited in both solo and group exhibitions in the United States, Finland, and China and have appeared in numerous publications including the National Geographic Traveler, Science, Smithsonian, USA Today, Wall Street Journal, and the Washington Post.
 She has lectured internationally and was an invited participant on the Embassy Speakers’ Program with the U.S. Embassy in Helsinki, Finland.
 Carolyn has a B.F.A. in photography and has studied at the Massachusetts College of Art and The School of the Museum of Fine Arts in Boston, MA, Richmond College in London, England, and the Studio Arts Center International in Florence, Italy.